-4D Pharma plc (the "Company") and its subsidiary undertakings were established with the mission of leveraging the deep and varied interactions between the human body and the gut microbiome - the trillions of bacteria that colonize the human gastrointestinal tract - to develop an entirely novel class of drug: Live Biotherapeutics.
+4D pharma plc (the "Company") and its subsidiary undertakings were established with the mission of leveraging the deep and varied interactions between the human body and the gut microbiome - the trillions of bacteria that colonize the human gastrointestinal tract - to develop an entirely novel class of drug: Live Biotherapeutics.
 The Company is focused on understanding how individual strains of bacteria function and how their interactions with the human host can be exploited to treat particular diseases, from cancer to asthma to conditions of the central nervous system.

 The Company is incorporated in England and Wales and its operations are largely undertaken in Europe.
-The Company's common stock are listed on the Alternative Investment Market of the London Stock Exchange ("AIM").
+The Company's common stock are listed on the Alternative Investment Market of the London Stock Exchange ("AIM") as "DDDD".
+As of March 22, 2021, the Company's common stock and warrants are also listed on Nasdaq ("LBPS" and "LBPSW") through American Depositary Shares ("ADSs") with each ADS representing 8 shares of common stock.